GDHadeel/ESP32-HTTP-Request-Project/README.md

 * Use the Serial Monitor in Wokwi to see the output.

 ### Host Your PHP File
 * Ensure your PHP backend is hosted and accessible via a URL.
-The provided code uses the URL

 * Replace the URL in the code with your hosted PHP file URL.